rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/users/post-user-information-and-password-v2.0.rst

 This table shows the possible response codes for this operation:

-This table shows the possible response codes for this operation:

 .. csv-table::
    :header: Response code, Name, Description
    :widths: auto

    200, OK, The request has been fulfilled.
 The user has been updated.
    400, Bad Request, "The request is missing one or more elements, or the values of some elements are invalid."
    401, Unauthorized, "You are not authorized to complete this operation.
    This error can occur if the request is submitted with an invalid authentication token."
    403, Forbidden, "The request was valid, but the server is refusing to respond because you do not have permission to access the requested resource.
 Submit a request to your account administrator to determine how to gain access."
    404, Not Found, The requested resource was not found.
    405, Invalid Method, "The method specified in the request is not valid for the resource identified in the request URI."
    406, Not Acceptable, The server cannot send data in a format requested.
    413, Over Limit, The number of items returned is above the allowed limit.
    503, Service Fault, Service is not available.

 Request
 -------